ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 If donors are from CBTM or HDBR we have direct routes of obtaining more detailed metadata if it hasn’t been provided by the contributor.

-`organ` or `model_organ` should be the broad major organ type, not a system The `organ` or `model_organ_part` should be the most specific organ part available `biomaterial_id`s should be either consistent with the publication or the tissue provider to allow identification of biomaterials with shared donors
+- `organ` or `model_organ` should be the broad major organ type, not a system
+- The `organ_part` or `model_organ_part` should be the most specific organ part available
+- `biomaterial_id`s should be either consistent with the publication or the tissue provider to allow identification of biomaterials with shared donors
-Try to encourage the contributor to provide a meaningful identifier, not just a single digit
+- Try to encourage the contributor to provide a meaningful identifier, not just a single digit

 ## Raw data upload (fastq)
-Please see the following link with instructions on how to create an upload area for the contributors using the hca-util tool: https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-using-hca-util
+Follow the instructions on [how to create an upload area for the contributors using the hca-util tool]( https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-using-hca-util)

-You will then need to provide the contributors with the upload area UUID as well as a set of AWS access keys, which only administrators (wranglers) have access to.
+You will then need to provide the contributors with the upload area UUID as well as a set of AWS access keys, which only administrators (wranglers & ingest-devs) have access to.
 When sending these to the contributor, please be cautious that you state the UUID and keys must not be shared outside of the person who performs the data upload.

-To see a full set of example emails sent between a contributor and an HCA wrangler from start to completion, please go to the following link: https://docs.google.com/document/d/14TBLi4PRyTW10aNTRYtCHs8uLyzHqDizCGqXWQ0nFPE/edit#.
+To see a full set of example emails sent between a contributor and an HCA wrangler from start to completion, please go to the following link: [https://docs.google.com/document/d/14TBLi4PRyTW10aNTRYtCHs8uLyzHqDizCGqXWQ0nFPE/edit#](https://docs.google.com/document/d/14TBLi4PRyTW10aNTRYtCHs8uLyzHqDizCGqXWQ0nFPE/edit#).

 ## Metadata Validation
 Once the spreadsheet is considered complete by the primary wrangler, there are two phases of metadata validation that can be completed.